A solid black angelfish in a planted tank with driftwood, tall grassy plants and pale gravel.

 Behavior & Temperament

 Black Angelfish are generally calm, mid-water cruisers that establish loose territories around wood or tall plants.
-In groups, a pecking order forms; occasional chasing is normal, especially at feeding times or during courtship.
-Because they’re cichlids, they become decidedly more territorial while breeding and will defend a patch of leaves or a flat surface where they lay eggs.
-Provide visual barriers and vertical structure to break line-of-sight and keep stress low.
+A pecking order forms in groups; occasional chasing is normal, especially at feeding or during courtship.
+As cichlids, they become notably more territorial while breeding and will defend a spawning surface.
+They are not fin-nippers themselves but can be targets of nippers due to their long fins, and may opportunistically eat very small fish or fry.

 Tank Size & Setup